-The Scheme for Temporary Agri-Food Movements to Northern Ireland (STAMNI) arrangements - which includes movement of organic food and drink - will be extended until 1st October.
-This means that existing authorised traders will not need to present COIs for consignments enter NI until the end of September.
+The Scheme for Temporary Agri-Food Movements to Northern Ireland (STAMNI) arrangements - which includes movement of organic food and drink – remains in place.
+This means that existing authorised traders will not need to present COIs for consignments entering NI until further notice.

 How do I register on TRACES NT?

 - Please see below a step by step guide on how to register on TRACES NT